19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Weapons/Weapons.md

 ## Sheathes

-These weapon prices include an appropriate sheathe, which is takes up the denoted [Item Slots](../Item%20Slot.md) in your adventurer's pack even when your weapon is drawn.
+These weapon prices and [Equipment Slots](../Equipment%20Slot.md) include their sheathes.

 ## Quivers